draialexis/Graduator/README.md

 It might be useful to note that, just like `UnitVM`s aggregate `SubjectVM`s, `Unit`s aggregate `Subject`s, but these relationship between `Model` entities were removed from the diagram above for clarity.
-The same is true with the View-related classes.
+The same is true with the `View`-related classes.

-Here is the diagram with those relationships depicted.
+Here is the diagram with those relationships depicted, and the local persistence solution added.